0xZaddyy/Consensus-tutorial/README.md

 This CSS code gives the PoSIValidator component some fundamental styling to improve its appearance and user-friendliness.

 That's all, then!
 Using Solidity and React, we created a straightforward dummy app for a PoSI contract on the Celo blockchain.
-Of course, this is just a starting point, and there are lots of ways we can enhance and expand on this program.
+Of course, this is just a starting point, and there are lots of ways we can enhance and expand this program.
 Nevertheless, perhaps this lesson has provided you with a solid foundation for creating your own.

 ## Conclusion

 The PoS consensus algorithm and its operation in relation to the **Celo** blockchain have been discussed in this lesson.
-We've learnt how epoch rotation is utilized to keep the network safe and decentralized, how validators are chosen based on their stake and identity, and how validators are selected.
-Additionally, we went over how to set up a Solidity smart contract to create a PoSI validator group and join the **Celo** network as a validator, we also built a very simple mock dapp to interact with the contract on a user friendly ground.
+We've learned how epoch rotation is utilized to keep the network safe and decentralized, how validators are chosen based on their stake and identity, and how validators are selected.
+Additionally, we went over how to set up a Solidity smart contract to create a PoSI validator group and join the **Celo** network as a validator, we also built a very simple mock dapp to interact with the contract on a user-friendly ground.
 Developers may create scalable and more effective blockchain apps on the **Celo** network by knowing the PoS consensus method.